nandeesh88/nandeesh88/README.md

 ## 💡 About Me

-🎓 B.Tech Computer Science Student based in Bangalore
+🎓 Computer Science Graduate based in Bangalore
 🔍 Passionate about Cloud Computing, Full-Stack Development & AI Integration ⚙️ Building cloud-native apps on AWS & GCP, containerized deployments with Docker,
     and AI-powered solutions using LLMs like Claude & Gemini